-"He's recovering," said Sandy.
-She stroked the casts on Marshmallow's legs.
-"But he's in pain a lot.
-He can't even go to the bathroom without help.
+"He's recovering," said Sandy, lightly stroking the casts on Marshmallow's legs.
+"But he's in pain a lot and can't even go to the bathroom without help.
 And all those veterinarian bills!
 It's going to take me a long time to pay for his medical care."